 |NTSE Stage 2 Results||To be announced|

-The eligibility criteria for each stage are different, the details have been mentioned below.
+The eligibility criteria for each stage are different and the details have been mentioned below.

 Students pursuing their 10th from open or distance learning can also attempt NTSE under these conditions: